 Vaccine Associated Fibrosarcoma

 This is the development of a cancerous tumor at the injection site.
 The tumor can develop from a few weeks to a year after the vaccination has been given.

 The protein that is in the rabies vaccine can potentially damage your cat’s kidneys, liver and/or central nervous system.
 Organ damage can occur up to 45 days after the vaccination has been given.

 Immediate veterinary care is required if your cat experiences anaphylactic shock, death can occur quickly without prompt treatment.
-Symptoms of anaphylactic shock include facial swelling, difficulty breathing, coma, seizures,
+While uncommon, signs of anaphylactic shock include facial swelling, difficulty breathing, coma, seizures, or death.

 Causes of Adverse Reaction to Rabies Vaccine in Cats

-An adverse reaction will occur when your cat is exposed to some form of allergen, in this case, something within the rabies vaccine, and its immune system begins attacking itself.
-Many times when a cat has a rabies vaccine reaction, it is from the live virus vaccine or from the chemical compounds that are added into the vaccine so they are more effective.
-Another cause of having a reaction to the rabies virus can be when multiple vaccinations are given at the same time.
+An adverse reaction can occur when your cat is exposed to some form of allergen, in this case, something within the rabies vaccine, and its immune system begins attacking itself.

 Diagnosis of Adverse Reaction to Rabies Vaccine in Cats

 Your veterinarian will begin their assessment of your cat by asking about your cat’s medical history including any recent vaccinations, diet changes or environmental changes.
 They will then conduct a physical examination.
 A urinalysis, fecal exam, complete blood count and biochemistry panel may be completed to rule out other possible causes of the adverse reaction.